Luis Guzman

 Young Luis Guzman

-At the age of 19, Luis Guzman made his film debut by playing a prisoner in Robert M. Young’s prison drama "Short Eyes".
-The role was small, but it marked the beginning, although Guzman reappeared on screen only seven years later - in Bette Gordon's independent drama "Variety".
+At 19, Luis Guzman made his film debut playing a prisoner in Robert M. Young's prison drama "Short Eyes".
+The role was small, but it marked the beginning—though Guzman wouldn't reappear on screen for another seven years, in Bette Gordon's indie drama "Variety".

-A more noticeable role, a drug lord named Miguel Revilles, fell to him in the crime TV series "Miami Vice".
+A more substantial role came his way in the crime series "Miami Vice," where he played drug lord Miguel Revilles.
 The casting director asked Luis to "kill him with one look" and immediately approved him for the role.

 Luis Guzman in the series "Miami Vice"